 The Little Mermaid

 Seriously though its important to learn how to negotiate a good trade.
 Your voice and every time you walk it feels like your treading on sharp knives?
 Jesus do a bit of haggling!
-I know you really want that human soul but at least try to get it down to say… trading your sense of smell and every time you walk it feels like your treading on lego?
+I know you really want that human soul but at least try to get it down to say… trading your sense of smell and every time you walk, it feels like your treading on lego?

 The Wild Swans

-Shirts knitted from stinging nettles you found in cemetery will somehow help your swan brothers return to human form.
+Shirts knitted from stinging nettles you found in a cemetery will somehow help your swan brothers return to human form.
 Don’t try and make the best of a bad situation and teach them some kind of sign language, and get them to do your evil bidding like an army of flying monkeys.
-No, keep your dignity and be that odd one on the street with 11 swans who yells at the neighbours when they give you judgey glares, that they’re the ones who’ll look stupid just as soon as your done knitting your collection of stinging nettle attire.
+No, keep your dignity and be that odd one on the street with eleven swans who yells at the neighbours when they give you judgey glares, they’re the ones who’ll look stupid just as soon as your done knitting your collection of stinging nettle attire.

 The Red Shoes

 Cursed by a mysterious man – as punishment for wearing red shoes to church – Karen’s shoes are bound to her feet and force her into a tortuous loop of continual dancing.
 Wee bit harsh there.
 What about that time I wore whatever shoes I wanted on a Sunday and didn’t go to church for 25 years in a row?
 Section me out mysterious beard man – I look embarrassing when I dance too so it’d really hit me hard.

 The Princess and the Pea